disastrid/instruments_lab/docs/_posts/2026-02-25-make-the-band-april-2026.markdown

 ***Preparation task:*** participants are asked to bring a prompt - an object, fabric, sound recording, drawing, word, or any other small token - that resonates with the imaginary band they dream about.
 It should feel like a fragment of the world their band might belong to.
 The prompt serves as a starting point for collective imagination, a creative anchor that helps ground the speculation and open up the world of the band.

 ___

+The workshop is structured as a series of activities that alternate between doing and showing — short bursts of collective making followed by moments of reflection and presentation.
+Below, a rough outline.

 {% include single-image-research.html fileName="make-the-band/Schedule.png" %}